-Communication with the review authorities can take place in various forms such as meetings, inquiry and response.
+Communication with the review authorities can take place in various form such as meetings, inquiry and response.
 Applicants should be aware of available communication mechanisms in pre- and post-submission stages and make effective use of them in product development and submission processes.
-Interactions with the review authorities throughout the processes are greatly facilitated by having a clearly defined contact point in applicants' organization.
 It is recommended that main communications with the review authorities are conducted consistently through regulatory professionals for all projects.